Text

 identified to inform non-participating pilots of the potential danger from

 activities being conducted.
-This airspace is not prohibited as long as other
+This airspace is not prohibited as

+refueling aircraft.
 Contact the assigned FSS for AR details.

 TYPE: IFR